Introduction: Wiring the KFB2.0 3D Printer Controller

 I currently have two printers running the KFB2.0 and have had no issues yet (at least not with the board).

-On of the printers is fully explained here on instructables.com at https://www.instructables.com/id/3D-Printer-Cantil...
+Both of these printers are fully explained here on instructables.com at

 Let me know if I missed something, screwed up something or should add more for clarification.